 - Optimal Design of Smart Urban Crowd-Sensing.
 Alexey Pozdnukhov, UC Berkeley and Shawn Newsam, UC Merced.
 The recent technology trends of crowd-sourcing/sensing and location-based social networking have reignited citizen engagement, opening new perspectives for cost-effective ways of making local communities and cities more sustainable.
 This project will develop optimal strategies for citizen involvement in monitoring urban space, reporting issues and improving accountability of a city’s response by increasing the usability of multi-media data collection through automated context recognition and optimally designing crowd-sensing campaigns in location-based social networks.

 - Participatory Mapping to Inform Agricultural Decision Making.
 Tapan Parikh and Adam Calo, UC Berkeley, and Deb Niemeier, UC Davis.
-This research aims to develop and pilot mapping tools that enable to small farmers to influence local agricultural policy.
-Using crowd-sourced data, mapping and visualization tools, farmers enrolled in the certain programs will lead a process of inquiry around pressing agricultural policies, including water runoff monitoring requirements, the newly imposed Food Safety Modernization Act and prescribed burning restrictions on US Forest Service lands.
+This research aims to develop and pilot mapping tools that enable small farmers to influence local agricultural policy.
+Using crowd-sourced data, mapping, and visualization tools, farmers enrolled in certain programs will lead a process of inquiry around pressing agricultural policies, including water runoff monitoring requirements, the newly imposed Food Safety Modernization Act, and prescribed burning restrictions on US Forest Service lands.